-National origin and ancestry harassment in the workplace is prohibited by California’s Fair Employment and Housing Act (“FEHA”).1 National origin harassment includes harassment of an employee because s/he:
+National origin and ancestry harassment in the workplace is prohibited by California’s Fair Employment and Housing Act (“FEHA”).1 National origin harassment includes harassment because of your:

-- Appears to be from a particular part of the world (even if s/he actually is not).
+- appearing to be from a particular part of the world (even if you actually are not).

 Workplace harassment on the basis of national origin or ancestry falls into the “hostile work environment” category of nonsexual harassment–which is treated the same way as sexual harassment under California labor law.2